Deelolade/docFeel/README.md

-Building an AI powered Document extractor and summarizer called "DocPeel"
+Building an AI powered Document extractor and summarizer called "Docfeel"